Accurate Rural Address Visibility

 If you're mounting your numbers on a post, increase the size by at least one inch to 4-inch-high numbers, and use white, reflective lettering.
 Be sure to locate the post near the road.

-Self-adhesive address numbers and kits can be purchased at local hardware stores.
+Self-adhesive address numbers and kits are available for purchase at local hardware stores.

 2. Do a Drive-By to Make Sure Your House Numbers Can Be Seen

 Reality-check your work.
-Be sure to drive down your street in both directions and make sure you can easily find your house numbers.
+Be sure to drive down your street in both directions and ensure you can easily locate your house numbers.
 If it isn't clear which house the numbers belong to, add an arrow for clarification.

 3. Post Twice if You Share a Driveway